lennycode/YMME/README.md

  Also, there is an Android app to view this data.
 The app uses Retrofit, EventBus, RecyclerView and Fragments.
  It is a good starting point for apps using those componenets.
+The app currently contains a working endpoint.